Stay Out of Jail on Super Bowl Sunday | Six Reminders | Texas Criminal Laws

 3. Be careful with those bets.

 For people who like to bet, there’s nothing quite like wagering on the Super Bowl.
 However, be wary of gambling in Texas.
-Should you choose to roll the dice and gamble, you could be looking at stiff penalties, including prison, fines, and asset forfeiture.
+Should you choose to roll the dice and bet, you could be looking at stiff penalties, including prison, fines, and asset forfeiture.

 4. Don’t disturb the peace with rude or crude behavior.